Nicoloye/node_clone_d8/README.txt

 nodes that have any sort of image or file  attachments.
 In all cases, but especially if you are using a complex (CCK) or custom node type, you should evaluate this module on a test site with a copy of your database before attempting to use it on a live site.
-On the setting page you may choose node typers to be omitted from the cloning mechanism - no users will be able to try to clone a node of an omitted type.
+On the settings page you may choose node types to be omitted from the cloning mechanism - no users will be able to try to clone a node of an omitted type.

 To install this module, copy the folder with all the files to the